monami-nishio/hurst_language_plasticity/README.md

-# Humans Have a Longer Period of Cortical Maturation Across Depth and Hierarchy Than Macaques
+# Cascading periods of language-related brain plasticity across early childhood

 ## About
-This repository contains the code and data supporting the study *"Humans Have a Longer Period of Cortical Maturation Across Depth and Hierarchy Than Macaques,"* published in *PLOS Biology*.
+This repository contains the code and data supporting the study *"Cascading periods of language-related brain plasticity across early childhood"* submitted on *BioArxiv*.

 ## Code